versalitas/node_course_summary/README.md

 ### prototype

-Protoypes are the mechanisms by which Javascript objects inherit features from one another.
 Every object has a built in property called prototype.
-The property is itself an object.
+This property is itself an object.
+These are the mechanisms by which Javascript objects inherit features from one another.
 The property chain ends when we reach a property that has null for its own property.

 Object.prototype